Should You Own a Golden?

 Health

 Goldens are prone to allergies, skin problems, cancer and hypothyroidism and you may have to spend a fair amount on vet care over the life of a golden.
 Common inherited health issues are hip dysplasia, elbow dysplasia, various eye problems and heart disease.
-Expect your annual vet visit to run about $350 for basic care including an annual heartworm test.
-That is relatively cheap compared to if your dog has a health issue and requires veterinary care which today runs as much as human health care.
-Routine surgeries can run from $400 – $800, xrays $200, ultrasounds $400, bloodwork $75-250, etc. We’re not trying to scare you – but for any dog, you need to be prepared to provide veterinary care when your dog needs it.
-Setting aside a monthly amount for a future emergency is a must.
-There are also quality pet insurance programs available.2935Heather
+We’re not trying to scare you – but for any dog, you need to be prepared to provide veterinary care when your dog needs it.
+Yearly vet exams, monthly heartworm preventative and flea & tick treatments are essential.
+Setting aside a monthly amount for a future emergency is a good idea.
+There are also quality pet insurance programs available.

 Grooming

 Goldens can be adequately groomed at home without expensive equipment.
 Grooming includes brushing, bathing, trimming hair from the pads of the feet, light trimming on ears, tails and back legs when necessary, and trimming nails.
-You won’t have to pay expensive grooming bills and we recommend against shaving goldens – it’s not good for them.
+If done regularly, you won’t have to pay expensive grooming bills.
+You may think shaving your golden would save some time but it’s not good for them.
+Shaving increases the risk of skin cancer and overheating.

 Training

 Goldens are usually easy to potty train and make great house dogs.
 Many owners wish to make their goldens into good canine citizens.
-A good beginner’s obedience class can cost between $100-200 plus the cost of any special equipment.
-Moreover, goldens tend to be sensitive or soft in many training situations.
-They must be handled carefully with a loving, firm, but gentle approach.
+A good force free obedience class is well worth the investment.
+Goldens are very sensitive and respond better to this type of training.
 The end result is a well-mannered dog that is a joy to be around.

 Small Children